TL;DR:

 Their teams now diagnose issues faster, roll back safely, and launch new services.
 And they don’t have or even need deep YAML expertise.

-Measured Outcomes
+Measured outcomes

-Time and again, we’ve seen the following results for our clients:
+Since we launched AI agents, which are already deployed across 34 organizations, we’ve seen the following results for our clients:

-• Faster Recovery: The agent traces failures and enables safe rollbacks, reducing time spent restoring services.
+• Faster recovery: The agent traces failures and enables safe rollbacks, reducing time spent restoring services.

-• Quicker Launches: Teams can spin up environments and deploy microservices without manual YAML.
+• Quicker launches: Teams can spin up environments and deploy microservices without manual YAML.

-• Developer Enablement: Junior developers can use safe, self-serve deployments without having to escalate to senior engineers.
+• Developer enablement: Junior developers can use safe, self-serve deployments without having to escalate to senior engineers.

 Agent Boundaries and Roadmap